-Brent Barton is a founder at Agile Advantage, Inc., a software product and professional services company.
+Brent Barton is a Principal at River Rock Endeavors, LLC, a software product and professional services company.
 Brent’s executive management background and nearly two decades of experience in software technology gives Brent the ability to provide valuable guidance concerning engineering capability and organizational proficiency.
 As a consultant and trainer, Brent has helped small, medium and Fortune 100 organizations overcome intractable problems and successfully deliver mission-critical solutions.
 Brent has used Agile practices for a decade as a Chief Technology Officer, development manager, project manager, software developer, ScrumMaster, Product Owner, coach, consultant, and trainer.
 Brent applies agility, pragmatism, persistence, organizational constructs, and process disciplines to help organizations outperform their status quo.

 Brent became one of the earliest Certified Scrum Trainers and has been implementing Scrum in organizations since 2005.
 Brent uses a practical and engaging teaching style that incorporates modern adult learning styles.
 Brent’s conversational and experience-based training style provokes thoughtful discussions and challenges that create a great learning environment for software and business professionals to solidify their understanding and decide on next actions.
 His years of experience practicing, coaching and spearheading agile transformations provide a foundation for him to be effective in a broad range of industries and organizational structures.
 Brent has trained thousands of people in Scrum and Agile practices both in formal training environments and in coaching situations.
 Samples of clients include: Computer Associates, NIIT, Microsoft, T-Mobile, Medco, Pegasystems, Phillips, Precor, RIM, SolutionsIQ, and Vertafore.